StackShareStackShare

 Microsoft, Starbucks, and Intuit are some of the popular companies that use Visual Studio, whereas Nuclide is used by Facebook, Instagram, and Movielala.
 Visual Studio has a broader approval, being mentioned in 676 company stacks & 1009 developers stacks; compared to Nuclide, which is listed in 8 company stacks and 5 developer stacks.

-Advice on Nuclide and Visual Studio
+Advice on Visual Studio, Nuclide

 The problem I have is whether to choose Android Studio or Visual Studio?
 I have to develop a simple app for a school project that can work on both iPhone and Android.